Colorado voter registration guide

 Colorado voter registration deadlines

-- Online: 8 days before Election Day
+- Register to vote (by mail): Postmarked 8 days before Election Day

 Colorado voter registration rules